AllenCellModeling/pytorch_fnet/README.md

 An nVidia graphics card with >10GB of ram (we have used a NVidia Titan X Pascal) with current drivers installed (we have used nVidia driver version 375.39)

 ### Installation
-Instructions follow docker based workflow, non docker versions are likely possible but instructions are not provided
+Instructions follow docker based workflow, non docker versions are possible but instructions are not provided

 ## Install requirements
 Estimated time 1 hour